-The FEM-IoT group will promote two research projects to work together on the future challenges of IoT in Catalonia, specifically in the field of smart cities.
+The FEM IoT Internet of Things group will promote two research projects on the future challenges of IoT in Catalonia, specifically in the field of smart cities.

 Mass data collection is one of the main characteristics of IoT platforms in the urban environment.
-To promote effective sharing and exploitation of this data, FEM-IoT will launch a second project under the coordination of BEE Group CIMNE, called ´Valuement of IoT data‘, with the aim of unifying hardware and software standards.
+To promote effective sharing and exploitation of this data, FEM-IoT will launch a second project under the coordination of BEE Group CIMNE, called ´Valuement of IoT data‘.
+The aim of this project is to unify hardware and software standards.
 This project will initially focus on two use cases for the city of Barcelona: that of controlling energy flows in the streets and that of controlling mobility and traffic intensity.

 FEM-IoT is one of the 9 emerging technology groups accredited by the Generalitat of Catalonia.